samathaluca/fallen/README.md

 1. Code Institute was keen to swap us to Gitpod IDE but the lack of extensions available meant that I would still used both IDLE and VSC to check python syntax and test if the code would run.

-For example, in the earliest phase of development I did not understand how crucial tabs versus spaces were in python.
+For example, in the earliest phase of development I did not understand how crucial tabs and extra spaces were in Python.
 It was not always clear in gitpod IDE.
 Copying the code in to Idle or VSC helped test and resolve issues.
-I later grasped that Gitpod listed all the indentation, whitespace and other problems as a feature for each file.
+I later grasped that Gitpod listed all the indentation, whitespace and other problems within each workspace.

 2. HTML Validator was important when testing problems, especially during the development of the forms.